 MLA Citation Style

 The MLA Handbook for Writers of Research Papers, seventh edition, is located in the reference area of the library and in the stacks (AC1.G53 2009) and is for sale at bookstores.
-The MLA Handbook is used in the humanities, i.e., literature, languages, religion, and the art; check with your professor if you're not sure which style format to use for a particular class.
+The MLA Handbook is used in the humanities, i.e., literature, languages, and the arts; check with your professor if you're not sure which style format to use for a particular class.
 MLA format uses an author/page, in-text citation, meaning the author's last name and the page number from which you are quoting appears in the text, and a complete reference appears in the Works Cited list at the end of your paper.

 This handout is intended to be a brief overview of basic MLA style.
 MLA has very specific rules about punctuation, quotation marks, etc. - please refer to the handbook for details not covered here!